tlhunter/mobile-game-skeleton/README.md

 This project was created by <a href="https://github.com/tlhunter">Thomas Hunter II</a> as a proof of concept for building cross-platform games using <a href="https://cordova.apache.org/">Apache Cordova</a>.
 Specifically this project can be used to build for Web/Firefox OS _without_ the need to have Cordova installed.
 Otherwise, building for iOS and Android will require Cordova.

+This engine takes a hybrid approach to game development.
+Menus with button-based navigation are built using familiar HTML and CSS.
+Navigation involved hiding and showing various screens.
+Actual game-loop rendering taked place on a dedicated canvas.

 ## Play the Original Game